-Maybe I was; ignoring formal warnings, rude or unkind, repeatedly late or unprepared again, reckless or inappropriate.
+Maybe I was: ignoring formal warnings, rude or unkind. unprepared again, reckless or inappropriate

-"Referred for Detention"
+"Referred for S3 Detention" - 4 points

-My behaviour has been referred to my Year Leader who has issued an after-school detention.
+My behaviour has been referred for an after-school

 Maybe I; failed to improve/resolve at S2, didn't improve after chances to restore, accumulated too many S1/S2's, or was defiant, unsafe or truanting.